openhab/openhab-addons/bundles/org.openhab.binding.modbus/README.md

 Note: use the profile only with `readValueType=int16` / `writeValueType=int16`.
 Channel should be linked with `number` channel.

+Having multiple items linked to same register but different `bit-index` using this profile can cause race conditions if items receive commands in close succession, effectively dropping some of the commands.
+It is good to have pause between the commands so that all the internal caches are updated with the next poll of data.

 See examples section for a concrete use case.

 ### Discovery